7 Reasons to Avoid Senioritis

 Senior Year Should Help You Transition to College

 Colleges are typically tight-knit communities that require honesty and mature behavior.
 While we understand that unavoidable circumstances may arise that can influence a student’s academic performance, poor behavior resulting in disciplinary action by a high school is inexcusable.
-As dean, I have revoked several offers of admission over the years for unacceptable behavior during a student’s final semester.
+As dean, I have revoked several offers of admission over the years for unacceptable behavior during a student’s final semester.With applications in, seniors should take time to savor their final months of high school and enjoy family and friends.
+But they should also be using this important time in their lives to practice balancing academics with other commitments, and not fall victim to the “senior slack.”

-— “A Dean’s Advice to Seniors: Don’t Slack Off
+— “A Dean’s Advice to Seniors: Don’t Slack Off”

 by Martha C. Merrill, dean of admission and financial aid at Connecticut College